 Although sub-leasing is low-risk, it comes with drawbacks.
 When the sub-lease is over, you might be required to move.
 As a result, you may not want to sink too much capital into building out or designing your space.

 Profit share leases

 This type of lease agreement is designed to be mutually beneficial for the landlords and operators.

 Landlords will contribute to the cost of the space build-out and accept a modest rent rate; however, they take a percentage of the profit generated if and when a certain sales threshold is achieved by the operators.

 Build Your Space

 Now that you have locked down a location, it’s time to spread your creative wings and bring your brand to life!

 Your goal is to plan and execute the building of your space, for example, creating an optimal floor plan, and also designing and furnishing.
 In other words, creating a visual brand identity for your business.

-Depending on the condition of the commercial space, bringing your vision to life might require the assistance of experienced professional like an architect, interior designer, engineer, contractors.
+Depending on the condition of the commercial space, bringing your vision to life might require the assistance of experienced professional like an architect, interior designer, engineer, and contractors.